esponges/interview/react-ts-node.md

 - Explain what's the type inference in TypeScript.

 ## Javascript
 - What's a closure?
-How would you use it?
+How would you use it?Why to use it?

-> Why to use it?
-To encapsulate data and behavior.
+> A closure is a function that returns another function and has access to the scope of the outer function.
+It's used to encapsulate data and behavior.
 To create private variables and methods.
 When you know the arguments of the outer function ahead of time but you may not know the arguments of the inner function until it is invoked and it's used by several functions with different outer arguments.
 ```javascript
 function outer() {
   let counter = 0;